 We drive to Khiva, a most unique Uzbek city and major trading town on the Silk Road.
 One of the oldest towns in the world, Khiva, a once ruined desert town, has been magnificently restored through Soviet and UNESCO funded projects.

-On the day of arrival, visit to Friday mosque and Tashauli Palace/harem.
-Dinner at Zainab’s National House.
+We visit Friday mosque and Tashauli Palace/harem.

 Morning visit Ichan-Kala Medrese of Muchammad Aminchan, Minaret Kalta Minor, Kunya Ark Fortress, Mausoleum of Pakhlavan Makhmud and Said Alauddin and enjoy view of whole ancient Khiva.

 Continue touring with visits to Juma Mosque, Tash Hauli Palace and Harem, Ensemble Islam Chodja (Khodja) minaret, Madrasah Alla Kuichan.

 A short one hour flight brings us to Bukhara.

 Bukhara was one of the great trading centers on the Silk Road, an independent Emirate and scene of Anglo Russian rivalry in the 19th century.
 Surrounded by vast expanses of the Kyzyl Kum desert, Bukhara retains the atmosphere of an ancient Silk Road city.